Comfortable Short Air Walking Boot

 This low-top walker boot features a durable but comfortable design that makes it a great solution for a number of less serious foot injuries where a period of rest and immobilization are needed.
 Some examples include:

 The polymer-molded upright struts of this fractured foot boot protect and support the foot and ankle.
-This material is molded to conform to the leg and its fit can be adjusted via three hook and loop (Velcro) closures that are quick and easy to adjust.
+This material is molded to conform to the leg and its fit can be adjusted via three fasteners that are quick and easy to adjust.
 This pneumatic surgical boot features an added strap for additional padding at the ankle, and an airpump that you can inflate or deflate depending on the fit and compression level you want.
 This along with the low top and relatively lightweight design makes the boot for foot fracture care more comfortable to move about in.

 Another component that is specifically geared toward improving the function of this walking foot brace is its arching rocker design.
 This encourages a smooth gait that takes less energy, making it easier to walk around when wearing this boot after a broken foot or some other injury.